library(slendr)

 [1] "NEA_1" "NEA_2"

 As you can see, this gave us a normal R list, with each element containing a vector of individual names in a population.
-Note that we can use standard R list indexing to get subsets of individuals:
+Note that we can use standard R named-list indexing to get subsets of individuals:

 [1] "NEA_1" "NEA_2"